firte14/FAC14/README.md

 This shows more detail on what happens when the users interact with the Hot Beans Website
 ![image](https://github.com/user-attachments/assets/5da9dbe0-999e-494d-8c0a-f2e27a0a2a83)

-The users(Aspiring applicants) can:
+The users(Aspiring applicants) can:<br/>
 .
-Fill out applications which is saved to the database .
-Search job listings -  this pulls the data from the database .
-Browse courses - pulls from the database
+Fill out applications which is saved to the database<br/>
+.
+Search job listings -  this pulls the data from the database<br/>
+.
+Browse courses - pulls from the database<br/>

 The Admins can:
 .
 Update the courses on the page